baldurk/renderdoc/docs/getting_started/faq.rst

 For other textures it's more difficult - for starters they may actually contain sRGB data but the correction is handled by shaders so there's no markup.
 Or indeed the application may not be gamma-correct so the data is sRGB but uncorrected.
 If we display these textures in a technically correct way, such that the data is not over or under gamma-corrected, the result often looks 'wrong' or unintuitively different from expected.

-Nothing is actually wrong here except perhaps that when visualising linear data it is often more convenient to "overcorrect" such that the data is perceptually linear.
+Nothing is actually wrong here except perhaps that when visualising linear data it is often more convenient to "over-correct" such that the data is perceptually linear.
 A good example to use is a normal map: The classic deep blue of (127,127,255) flat normals is technically incorrect as everyone is used to visualising these textures in programs that display the data as if it were sRGB (which is the convention for normal images that do not represent vectors).

-You can override this behaviour on any texture that isn't listed as explicitly sRGB with the gamma (γ) button - toggle this off and the overcorrection will be disabled.
+You can override this behaviour on any texture that isn't listed as explicitly sRGB with the gamma (γ) button - toggle this off and the over-correction will be disabled.

 RenderDoc makes my bug go away!
 Or causes new artifacts that weren't there
 --------------------------------------------------------------------------